rahulsinghchouha/Expressrequireimport/README.md

 When you need fast global delivery of media content via a CDN.
 Conclusion
 If your application is small-scale and you prefer managing files locally, Multer is a good choice.
 However, if you need a scalable, secure, and feature-rich solution for handling images and videos, Cloudinary is likely the better option.
+===============>
+Choosing the Right Method
+Local File System: Suitable for small-scale applications or development environments.
+Cloud Storage: Ideal for scalable, secure storage and when needing to handle large volumes of data.
+CDNs: Best for improving performance and delivery speed of images to users around the world.
+Database Storage: Useful for applications requiring tight integration between images and metadata.
+File Storage Services: Convenient for personal or collaborative use cases with limited customization needs.
+Image Hosting Platforms: Great for sharing and embedding images with additional features.
+In-Memory Storage: Useful for fast, temporary storage needs.
+Embedded Storage: Works for embedding small images directly into applications.
+Object Storage Systems: Best for large-scale, high-capacity storage needs with durability and redundancy.